iTech-Developer/docker-run/README.md

 # docker-run
-#### update packages or execute arbitrary commands inside running docker containers
+#### *update packages or execute arbitrary commands inside running docker containers*

-When running multiple containers, updating the packeges, including security updates, in all of them can be a time consuming job.
+When running multiple containers, updating the packeges, including security updates, in all of them can be a painful task.

 `docker-run` can be used to issue any arbitrary command on all running containers or a specified subset.

 Quick use: `docker run --rm -v /var/run/docker.sock:/tmp/docker.sock itech/docker-run exec`

 By default *exec* will execute `date` command in all running containers

+-
+### Usage

 The easiest way to use it is to create an alias, so you just execute `docker-run` directly as a regural command